joebadmo/joe.xoxomoon.com-content/index.md

 ### bio

-I was born in Seoul, S. Korea, but immigrated to the US at two months old.

-In September of 2002, I enlisted in the US Marine Corps Infantry.
+I was in the US Marine Corps Infantry.
 I served two tours in Iraq, and one in the West Pacific.

 I earned my B.A. in Comparative Literature from the University of Washington in Seattle on the Montgomery GI Bill.